Family Life at Tall Timber... a Snapshot

 Tall Timber staff should express a commitment to the Christian faith, and agree to participate in group expressions of that faith for team building and personal growth.
 This could include a staff Bible Study, departmental devotions, a staff retreat for growth and renewal, or prayer and worship.
 Staff are encouraged but not required to find a body of fellowship (church or small group) outside of the camp setting.
 This would necessarily exclude persons who adhere to a different faith, are atheist, or express an open antagonism toward Christianity.
 Personal denominational affiliation is flexible, but this would also exclude open expressions of hostility against the Presbyterian church.
 While friendships, and participation in clubs and groups of various kinds exist and are encouraged that have no religious affiliation, finding a place of Christian fellowship outside of camp is important for staff.

 Tall Timber staff should demonstrate a personal moral lifestyle which would be most commonly recognized as representing Christian values.
-This would exclude such things as drunkenness, drug use, gambling, pornography etc. Moderate use of alcohol in private residences is allowed.
+This would exclude such things as drunkenness, drug use, gambling, pornography etc. Moderate use of alcohol in private residences for staff that are 21 and older is allowed.
 Cigarette smoking is strongly discouraged and is not allowed in any camp building, including private residences (as smell and smoke residue linger).
-Tall Timber has historically believed (rooted in our understanding of Scripture and 2 millennia of Christian tradition) that the ideal expression of human sexual behavior is between one man and one woman in a marriage relationship.
-Sexual relationships which fall outside this realm would be considered disqualifying for a staff position if they are currently active.
-While all humans have feelings, which fall outside this norm at one time or another, the current and open expression is the determining factor.
-This would include a couple living together outside of marriage, a homosexual relationship etc. It would also exclude any criminal history involving domestic violence or sexual abuse.
+We believe in the holy sacrament of marriage, chastity until married and fidelity in marriage —we expect our staff to live accordingly.

-While not all of these things are illegal, they do represent areas of potential conflict and discord amongst staff and guests, in this public context.
+Living outside of these commitments represent areas of potential conflict and discord amongst staff and guests, however, in this public context we must live above reproach.
 Many years of experience have shown that a high degree of congruity in lifestyle and values amongst the staff has the best chance in keeping people satisfied and productive in a challenging work environment, and presenting a peaceful and unified spirit to our guests.
 We acknowledge that there is a wide range of opinion within Christian circles as to what constitutes moral behavior on a personal level.
 But the least controversial position is usually the safest.
 For example, Christians may disagree whether legal recreational marijuana use in our state is moral for a Christian or not.
-There would only be conflict however, if someone were choosing to use marijuana.
+There would only be a conflict if someone were choosing to use marijuana.
 There would not be objections to non-use.
 This is not to pass judgment of a person's personal moral choices which may be controversial, but to find the common ground which is the least likely to cause conflict in the ministry.

 Tall Timber Staff consists of the following full time positions: Executive Director, Assistant Director, Food Service Director, Facilities Director, Program Director and 3 Interns all assigned to the Food Services, Facilities and Program departments.
 Part time staff positions are variable but include the following: Office Manager, Assistant Property Manager, Kitchen Assistant(s), Program Assistant(s).
 During the summer as many as 25 summer staff are hired for 10-14 weeks of summer camp and outdoor education.
 This temporary community is a Christian, Kingdom minded, multi-denominational experience.
 It is a great place to live out your faith, to disciple others and to grow deeper in Christ as a team who serves our guests and campers as if each person were Christ Himself.
 While living in community can be rewarding, it also requires diversity.
 To sustain yourself you will need to make time to connect with people outside of Camp to make it sustainable to live where you work.
 Most of all staff are committed to a life of Work and Prayer.
 It is through prayer we are sustained and through work we live out our calling where we serve with the gifts God gives us as a community.